thorsten/phpMyFAQ/docs/installation.md

 - the incremental value of the solution id (default: 1)
 - the number of records in the Top10 (default: 10)
 - the number of the latest records (default: 5)
-- flag with which Google site map will be forced to use the current phpMyFAQ SEO URL schema (default: true)
+- flag with which a Google site map will be forced to use the current phpMyFAQ SEO URL schema (default: true)
 - the number with which the Tags Cloud list is limited to (default: 50)
 - the number with which the autocomplete list is limited to (default: 20)
 - the default encryption type for passwords